 Mellon Scholars Program in African American History Post-Doctoral Fellowships support research in the collections of the Library Company and other nearby institutions on a wide range of topics related to the history and culture of people of African American descent in early America, such as comparative slavery and emancipation in the Atlantic World, race and gender in the abolitionist movement, the emergence of African American churches, minstrelsy and the performance of race, Haiti and the Haitian Revolution, race and medicine, colonization movements, African American nationalism, race in visual culture, and African American literature and print culture.
 The stipend is $50,000 for nine consecutive months of research, or $25,000 for one semester.
 Applicants must hold a PhD by September 1, 2014.
 For more information about PAAH fellowships, visit www.librarycompany.org/paah/fellowships.htm, or contact Erica Armstrong Dunbar, Program Director, at firstname.lastname@example.org.

-THE DEADLINE FOR RECEIPT OF APPLICATIONS IS NOVEMBER 1, 2012 with a decision to be made by December 15.
-To apply, fill out an online coversheet and send a single PDF document containing a brief resume, a two- to four-page description of proposed research, and a writing sample of no more than 25 pages to email@example.com.
-In addition, two letters of reference should be sent to the same email address in *PDF format.
-For more information about the NEH award, email James Green at firstname.lastname@example.org.
-For more information about the PEAES award, email Cathy Matson at email@example.com.
+THE DEADLINE FOR RECEIPT OF APPLICATIONS IS NOVEMBER 1, 2013 with a decision to be made by December 15.
+To apply, fill out an online coversheet (specificing which fellowship(s) you wish to apply for) and send a single portable document format (PDF)* containing a brief résumé, a two- to four-page description of proposed research, and a writing sample of no more than 25 pages to email@example.com.
+In addition, two letters of reference should be sent to the same email address in PDF format under separate cover.

 * If you do not have access to the Adobe Acrobat software for PDF creation please try the free application CutePDFWriter http://www.cutepdf.com/products/cutepdf/writer.asp